-Look Out for Privacy Traps
+Look Out for Privacy Traps!

 Yet with these opportunities, care must be taken to keep privacy-related risks in check.
 A good operating assumption is that new media tools will collect some information about individuals.
 Such information does not necessarily need to identify an individual by name in order to carry concerning privacy implications.
-Wrong steps could lead to reputational injuries at least, and data breaches, enforcement actions or civil penalties at worst.
+Wrong steps could lead to reputational injuries at best, and data breaches, enforcement actions, or civil penalties at worst.

 - Have you covered the information security basics?
-If your website or mobile app engages in any type of e-commerce, do you encrypt the transaction, and especially any credit card numbers?
+If your website or mobile app engages in any type of e-commerce, do you encrypt the transaction, especially any credit card numbers?
 In the "back office" supporting your online offerings, are default usernames or passwords avoided?
 Are wireless connections secured?
 Where basic security precautions were not taken, the FTC has publicly shamed companies that suffered security breaches.
 Notably, a company need not necessarily make a public representation concerning information security in order to be caught in the FTC's net.

 - Do your mobile applications use location information?
-Franchisors offering mobile applications-either independently or with partners-could be using location information to enhance the service.
+Companies offering mobile applications-either independently or with partners-could be using location information to enhance the service.
 Yet, location information is sensitive, and certain legal limitations apply.

 - Do you use online advertising best practices?
 Congress, the FTC and state authorities-spurred on by privacy advocates-are ready to regulate online targeted advertising, unless industry self-regulation is found to work.
 Businesses have an interest in maintaining a self-regulatory regime, where innovative technology and new types of online partnerships can be quickly put in use.
 Furthermore, unintended consequences of regulation could choke off the important revenue streams that ultimately fund free online services.
 Accordingly, companies should understand the types of technology that their ad networks use, and avoid especially intrusive or aggressive mechanisms.
 They should consider adhering to voluntary guidelines concerning online ads that industry groups have developed.
 They may also wish to participate in ongoing policy debates.